 A lot of the time, when architecture and engineering firms talk about BIM training, they're thinking about training their experts-people who use BIM programs day in and day out, who need to keep their skills sharp and stay on the cutting edge of technological developments.
-Engineers, architects, and project managers need BIM skills, too, to be able to communicate effectively with the rest of the design team and to step up to help meet deadlines in a crunch.
-However, because of you can't expect the same training for BIM specialists and the casual user, here are eight BIM training tips for designing a program to get everybody in your office up to speed.
+Engineers, architects, and project managers need BIM skills, too, to be able to

 - Set well-defined goals.
 Any successful program has to have well-defined goals: total expertise or only a basic understanding (so the designers can hold their own in client meetings) or moderate proficiency (so your designers can comfortably navigate a model and do basic modeling and annotation). - Choose your topics wisely.
 One of the hardest challenges to deal with is that there is a lot of ground to cover and company have not much time to spend topics especially relevant for project managers such as contracts, deliverables, and BIM-execution plans.
 The company needs to decide which are the critical topics and which can be covered in passing, with an invitation to learn more in follow-up sessions. - Plan your schedule: it is necessary to decide when to hold training sessions, for how long and of which type (courses, e-learning courses, workshop, meeting with round table...). - Remember that an entire series of straight-up lectures probably won't have the wanted effect (people need more involvement to do their best learning).
 Therefore, it is advised to mix lectures, discussions and hands-on sessions and labs to give to designers practical experience with BIM programs. - Get Everyone Involved: Invite Class Participation.
 Inviting your class to provide input on curriculum content, engaging individuals during group discussions, and encouraging everyone to ask questions will give them a sense of ownership of the training and increase its effectiveness.
 It also helps to remind people why they're here. - Plan for some participants to have prior knowledge.
 It's likely that there will be people in training sessions coming from a variety of starting points.
 It could be best to divide up experts and non-experts so the first one isn't bored.
 If it needs to train everybody together, it's possible to tailor the agenda to accommodate them, but it will probably need to acknowledge to your power users that some topics may be review for them.
 It is possible to use power users as assistants, to help other people with less experience. - Make the program on-demand.
 Putting together a BIM training program involves a lot of up-front work, but fortunately that effort quickly pays off: once you have a material set up, repeating it is easy.
 For larger offices, it will likely make sense to split up into groups to keep the size of the classes manageable and even if it is necessary only one group, at least one person will have a standing meeting that conflicts with training sessions.
-By making BIM training a continuing effort, it is possible to maximize the opportunity for all designers to attend.

-- Promote continuing education because without constant exposure, skills can atrophy.
-The same goes for BIM (like for a foreign language): if you don't speak it for a while, you start to lose your vocabulary and fluency. - After the formal BIM training is over, keep even casual users engaged by encouraging them to attend inhouse user-group meetings.
+By making BIM training a continuing effort, it is possible to maximize the opportunity for all designers to attend. - Promote continuing education because without constant exposure, skills can atrophy.
+The same goes for BIM (like for a foreign language): if you don't speak it for a while, you start to lose your vocabulary and fluency. - After the formal BIM training is over, keep even casual users engaged by encouraging them to attend in-house user-group meetings.
 Keep the agenda well-balanced between basic and advanced topics and make it worth their while to be there.
 If there's a local user group in the area, encourage them to attend those events as well.